waaslandwolf/Badge2020_ESPeasy/README.md

 Download the latest release from Github: https://github.com/letscontrolit/ESPEasy/releases

-Extract the ZIP file in it's own folder.
+Extract the ZIP file into it's own folder.
 Open that folder.

 ## Flashing the firmware

 Refer to the ESPeasy documentation: https://www.letscontrolit.com/wiki/index.php/ESPEasy#Loading_firmware

-Open the Espressif flash download tool from the folder \Espressif_flash_download_tool_v3.8.5\flash_download_tool_3.8.5.exe Select "Developer Mode"
+Open the Espressif flash download tool from the folder \Espressif_flash_download_tool_v3.8.5\flash_download_tool_3.8.5.exe

+Select "Developer Mode"

 Select "ESP32 DownloadTool"

 In the ESP32 Download tool, select the top row and click the ... to select a firmware file.

-Browse to the "bin" folder and select the firmware file "ESP_Easy_mega_20220809_display_ESP32_4M316k.factory.bin" Put a 0 in the load address (@ 0)
+Browse to the "bin" folder and select the firmware file "ESP_Easy_mega_20220809_display_ESP32_4M316k.factory.bin"

+Put a 0 in the load address (@ 0)

 Set SPI speed to 40MHz

 Set SPI mode to DIO

 Set Flash Size to 16Mbit

 Select your board's comm port

 Click the "Start" button

 Your firmware should now be flashed to your badge.
 Look in the terminal window associated with the ESP flash tool for any errors.